AlexHumpert/Forest_Cover_Type_Prediction_Competition/README.md

 **Data Source:** Kaggle dataset of 30m by 30m patch of forest land from the Roosvelt National Forest of northern Colorado posted in 2015.
 Each patch is represented as a row in a training set with over 15K observations and test set with over 565K observations.
 The analysis requires multi-class classification of the test set where each patch of land should be classified as having one of seven forest cover types:

-1. Spruce/Fir **
+1. Spruce/Fir
-2. A Jupyter notebook containing all the work the team did in order to deliver the best predictions (40%)**
+2. Lodgepole Pine
-3. A business report (40%)** explaining:
+3. Ponderosa Pine
-4. as
+4. Aspen
-5. asf
+5. Douglas-fir
-6. asdf
+6. Krummholz
-7.
+7. Cottonwood/Willow

 ## Executive Summary